lukhanyoVena808/BEV-cryptography/README.md

    ![alt text](./Testing/Usability/img/afterRegistration.png)

-  When the admin (first addrees in [Truffle Ganache](https://trufflesuite.com/ganache/)) changes the phase to voting, voters can cast their votes in the votes view.
+  When the admin (first address in [Truffle Ganache](https://trufflesuite.com/ganache/)) changes the phase to voting, voters can cast their votes in the votes view.
 Preliminary results can be viewed by going to "/results" on the home page.

 Voting portal (voter selects preferred candidate and smart contract is called for interaction):